ngx-material-dashboard/ngx-material-dashboard/README.md

 I intend to add a sample project that shows how to utilize the above libraries.
 Stay tuned...

+## Contributing

+Currently I am the only developer contributing to this project, and since this is my first open source project I do not have any specific guidelines for how to contribute.
+If you want to add something you feel might be useful, then open an issue and we can discuss how to go about doing that.
+The only thing I really request right now is that you write good clean code and that you include unit tests to ensure your code works as expected.

+> NOTE: see my [disclaimer](#disclaimer) below about submitting bugs/issues.

 ## Running unit tests

 To run all unit tests in the workspace you can run